 If you’ve overclaimed a grant and have not repaid it, you must notify HMRC by the latest of (one of the following):

 - 90 days after the date you received the grant you were not entitled to

-- 90 days after the date you received the grant that you were no longer entitled to keep because your circumstances changed
+- 90 days after the date your circumstances changed so that you were no longer entitled to keep the grant

 - 20 October 2020

 If you do not do this, you may have to pay a penalty.
-If you do repay any overclaimed grant, this will prevent any potential tax liability in respect of the overpayment of Coronavirus Job Retention Scheme.
+If you do repay any overclaimed grant, this will prevent any potential tax liability in respect of the overpayment of Coronavirus Job Retention Scheme grant.
 We will not be actively looking for innocent errors in our compliance approach.